oroinc/documentation/user/back-office/sales/rfq/rfq-details.rst

    * Customer Status

 5. In the **Notes** section, you can view the comments added by the customer regarding the RFQ.
-6. In the **Line Items** section, you can review the products, requested quantity, target prices and notes to the line items, if any.
+6. In the **Line Items** section, you can review the products, requested quantity, target prices, and notes to the line items, if any.
 7. The **Activity** section displays :ref:`activities <user-guide-productivity-tools>` available for RFQs.

 .. finish